Hyle-org/devhub-hyle/docs/index.md

 [Hylé](https://hyle.eu/)  is a lean blockchain that helps you build provable applications that are minimally, yet sufficiently, onchain.

 - Hylé separates transaction sequencing from settlement, moving proof generation out of the latency-critical path.
-[Delayed proving](https://blog.hyle.eu/an-introduction-to-delayed-proving/) solves ZK's current slowness problem and allows you to offload proof generation.
+[Pipelined proving](https://blog.hyle.eu/an-introduction-to-delayed-proving/) solves ZK's current slowness problem and allows you to offload proof generation.
 - Hylé has no on-chain execution or virtual machine, relying only on efficient native verification of zero-knowledge proofs.
 - Hylé [verifies all zero-knowledge proofs natively](https://blog.hyle.eu/proof-verification-needs-to-change/): choose your proving scheme and your language.
 - Hylé enables composability for provable applications, reaching abstraction levels comparable to shared execution.
 No more foreign field arithmetic or recursive proving; just batch your proofs as part of the same transaction and Hylé will match them.